Aryyyannnzzzz/Future_BC_01/README.md

 # Future_BC_01
 //learning/intern

-Slide 1: Title Slide
+1: Title Slide

  Title: Benefits of Using Platforms Similar to Binance
  Subtitle: Web3 Learning Possibilities
  On behalf of: Aryan Rawat
  Date: 12/03/25

- Slide 2: Benefits of Platforms Similar to Binance
+2: Benefits of Platforms Similar to Binance

  Easy-to-use Interface